 - A team is limited to winning only one category award plus the overall award

 - Teams are strongly encouraged to review the rubric scoring guide for the category they wish to win prior to planning and creating their video.
 Reviewing these rubrics will give each team a better sense of how the judges will be grading the videos.

 - Award categories:

 - Best Storyline Videos which include characters and plot that engage the audience.
 These videos will be judged on the following categories:

 - Setting

-- o Plot Development
+- Plot Development

-- o Conflict and Resolution
+- Conflict and Resolution

 - o Theme

 - Character Development

-- Best Choreography Videos with synchronization of robots to music.
-These videos will be judged on the following categories:
+- o Creative Use of Props

-- Synchronization with Music
+- Script Dialog

-- Technical Difficulty
+- Script Movement